 Bringing Everything Together

 Your page should conclude with strong call to action giving the reader an opportunity to contact you to learn more or to schedule an appointment.
-Include a clickable phone number, an external link to your Google My Business page for easy driving directions, and a link to a contact page for users to complete your online form.
+Include a clickable phone number, an external link to your Google Business Profile page for easy driving directions, and a link to a contact page for users to complete your online form.

 We also highly recommend displaying at least one review for your service along with a link to a dedicated reviews page.
 One study showed that 88% of consumers trust online reviews as much as personal recommendations.